aabbtree77/twinpeekz/README.md

 There are not that many [mature static non-GC languages](https://github.com/phillvancejr/Cpp-Go-Zig-Odin).
 Consider Nim over Go:

-* Faster runtime.
+* Fast C-like runtime, but a complex language.
 Notably, [krux02](https://github.com/krux02/turnt-octo-wallhack) left Go for Nim.
 [Azul3D](https://github.com/azul3d/engine) abandoned Go for Zig. [jackmott](https://github.com/jackmott/easygl) went from Go to Nim to Rust...

-* Go uses const, var, *, & and unsafe.Pointer to interface with C. We do not know what and when escapes to the heap and * infects everything.
+* Go uses const, var, *, & and unsafe.Pointer as well as uintptr to interface with C. We do not know what and when escapes to the heap and * infects everything.

 * Nim has const, let, var separated from ref, new and [] for the garbage-collected data on the heap.
 In addition, there exist ptr, pointer, addr, cast, dealloc, allocCStringArray, deallocCStringArray, allocShared, deallocShared, UncheckedArray, untyped, copyMem, unsafeAddr, unsafeNew and pragmas to handle FFI to C. Pointers are optional.